chasvibe/team-SQLazy-agiledb-doe21/README.md

 ## Purpose

-The database is going to be used by an app which has two main fuctions - a social media where users can connect to others directly via private messaging or through user-generated groups.
+The database is going to be used by an app which has two main functions - a social media where users can connect to others directly via private messaging or through user-generated groups.
 The other part of the app is a webshop where users can buy products.
-Our focus group is pets and their owners.
+Our focus group is homeless pet owners.
 ___

 ## SQLazy